 On the one hand, this 30-day plan will get you used to intermittent fasting gradually and effortlessly.
 And on the other hand, it will help you become aware of habits that may have unconsciously prevented you from losing weight.

-Accordingly, the challenge will slowly introduce you to the 16/8 method by starting with crescendo fasting.
+Accordingly, the challenge will slowly introduce you to the 16/8 method, starting with crescendo fasting.
 This approach to intermittent fasting allows beginners to fast safely without immediately upsetting hormonal balance.

 Each week of the Challenge has a specific theme that will get you closer to your goals: